pearuhdox/Cartographer/README.md

 The credits and license information for the pack can be found in game with the pack installed, as well as here. https://github.com/pearuhdox/Cartographer/wiki/Acknowledgements:-Licensing-and-Credits

 If you would like to report a bug, or suggest a feature, please use the Issue tracker on Github to do so.
 Please check to see if a report has already been made before you make one.
-You can also contact me on discord (PearUhDox#0002) or via business email (pearuhdox@gmail.com) for any detailed questions (though I may not get back to you as quickly via those.)
+You can also contact me on discord (pearuhdox) for any detailed questions.
 Please do not report bugs or suggest features in my socials.